Summer Meals Program

 A site is a location where the summer meals are served.
 Sites can be a school, church, library, park and recreation center or a local community organization, i.e. YMCA.
 Open Summer Meal sites provide free meals to any child who comes to the site.
 These sites operate in low-income areas where 50% or more of the children residing in the area are eligible for free or reduced-price school meals.
 Click here for a listing of summer meals sites.
 San Diego Hunger Coalition recommends checking with your local site to confirm the program is still being offered at that location.

-If you are interested in learning how to become a site or sponsor please email firstname.lastname@example.org.
+If you are interested in learning how to become a site or sponsor please contact us at firstname.lastname@example.org or 619-501-7917.

 Facilitated by the San Diego Hunger Coalition, the Hunger Free Kids Task Force is the leading resource for starting new afterschool and summer meal sites and improving existing sites.
 The goal is to increase countywide participation in meal programs that occur when school is not in session to ensure our region's low-income children have year-round access to three meals a day.